 Events in Bury: Restrictions due to coronavirus

-As part of Bury's 10 point Coronavirus Recovery Plan a multi-agency Event Safety Advisory Group has been established composed of colleagues from Public Health, regulatory services across the Council (including licensing, environmental health and Operations), Greater Manchester Police and Greater Manchester Fire & Rescue Service.
+As part of Bury's Coronavirus Response and Recovery activity a multi-agency Event Safety Advisory Group has been established composed of colleagues from Public Health, regulatory services across the Council (including licensing, environmental health and operations), Greater Manchester Police and Greater Manchester Fire & Rescue Service.
 This group is to consider potential events across the Borough, assessing the proposals in light of both regulatory responsibilities and managing public health risks in light of the Coronavirus pandemic.

-For all events a Covid risk assessment is to be carried out to show mitigations proposed to reduce transmission and approaches to ensure assurance of these.
+Whilst any level of restrictions are in place, all event organisers should complete a covid risk assessment to detail mitigations proposed to reduce transmission and approaches to ensure assurance of these.
 This should consider the following.

 - Measures to enable social distancing to be observed, for example, one-way systems, floor markers, stewards to control the flow of people and different entrance/ exit points to avoid people congregating at fixed points.